Astig-1982/The-Quiz-Project/README.md

 * Scrolled down to the GitHub Pages area.

-* Selected 'Master Branch' from the 'Source' dropdown mennu.
+* Selected 'Master Branch' from the 'Source' dropdown menu.

 * Clicked to confirm my selection.